 Over the counter (OTC) medications such as Tylenol 325 mg-650 mg or Ibuprofen 200mg-400mg will be provided and may be given once a week as needed with parent/guardian permission.
-Dosage is given by weight at the elementary level.
 When a child requires a higher or more frequent dosing, the parent/guardian must provide written permission and the child's own supply in the original bottle.
 All medications are kept in a locked location.
 However, with written parent/guardian and prescriber permission a child may carry their own emergency medication such as an epipen, glucose pen/tabs or inhaler etc. All medications must be administered by a qualified school personnel.
 A written record will be kept of any medication(s) given at school.
 This record will include the child's name, medication name, dose, route and time as well as the qualified school personnel's signature and initials.
 If a scheduled medication was not given the staff member will log why (early out; absent, etc.)